lightstep/terraform-lightstep-aws-dashboards/modules/chime-dashboard/README.md

-# Lightstep AWS Chime Dashboard
+# Cloud Observability AWS Chime Dashboard

-This module provisions a Lightstep dashboard for AWS Chime.
+This module provisions a Cloud Observability dashboard for AWS Chime.